Header image courtesy of Greenland Spicy Crab

 When it comes to Hong Kong chilli crab, we don’t just mean any kind of crab served with chilli.
 We’re really referring to one of Hong Kong’s most iconic dishes: typhoon shelter-style fried crab, where meaty crabs are fried in a generous mixture of minced garlic, fermented soybeans, chilli pepper, and lemongrass.
-This particular dish used to be a favourite of fishermen before local street stalls adapted it from the boats and made it available on land.
-Nowadays, there are not a lot of places that still offer the authentic recipe of typhoon shelter-style fried crab, so check out our list of where to go to find the best restaurants for chilli crabs.
+This particular dish used to be a favourite of Tanka fisherfolk before local street stalls adapted it from the boats and made it available on land.

-Crab speciality restaurants are more concentrated in Causeway Bay, but let’s not forget about the Kowloon side and their hidden treasures!
-Hing Kee Restaurant is one of the oldest crab restaurants in Kowloon; while there is no actual menu with prices, you can simply point at the pictures and tell the staff how many portions you want.
+Crab speciality restaurants are more concentrated in Causeway Bay due to its proximity to the Causeway Bay Typhoon Shelter, but let’s not forget about the Kowloon side and its hidden treasures!
+Hing Kee Restaurant (避風塘興記) is one of the oldest crab restaurants in Kowloon; while there is no actual menu with prices, you can simply point at the pictures and tell the staff how many portions you want.
 There are varying degrees of spiciness you can order for your chilli crab, ranging from little spice and medium spice to hot spice, intense spice, and crazy spice, with slightly different price points for each.
 Not sure how much heat you can handle?
-We would recommend starting with something on the modest side for you to really enjoy the original flavours of the crab!
+We would recommend starting with something on the modest side for you to really enjoy the natural flavours of the crab!

 Hing Kee Restaurant, 1/F, Po Wah Comm Building, 180 Nathan Road, Tsim Sha Tsui | (+852) 2722 0022

 As the most famous crab speciality restaurant in Hong Kong where all the tourists, celebrities, and locals congregate, Under Bridge Spicy Crab needs little introduction.
-The restaurant is reminiscent of Hong Kong-style food stalls of old, and their signature spicy crab is the archetypal example of all typhoon shelter-style dishes.
-You can never be too sure of how much you’ll spend for a meal here, as all chilli crab dishes are sold based on seasonal prices, but you can customise the portions you order, and you can also choose how spicy you want the dish to be, ranging from no spice at all to super spicy.
-Be sure to dip your crab meat into the crunchy fried garlic side to add on different textures and elevate the freshness of the crab!
+The restaurant is reminiscent of Hong Kong food stalls of old, and their signature spicy crab is the archetypal example of all typhoon shelter-style dishes.
+You can never be too sure of how much you will spend for a meal here, as all the chilli crab dishes are sold based on market prices, but you can customise the portions you order, and you can also choose how spicy you want the dish to be, ranging from no spice at all to super spicy.
+Be sure to dip your crab meat into the crunchy fried garlic side for a fun textural contrast and to enhance the freshness of the tender crab meat.

-Over at Greenland Spicy Crab, they have set prices for their chilli fried crab ($588), which is served on a Chinese-style sharing platter with the crab sitting neatly on top of a mountain of fried garlic.
-The best—and meatiest—parts of the crab are their front claws, and luckily, it’s also the easiest to break, so you can put in minimum effort for maximum reward.
-One chilli crab can be shared between two or three people, too, so you can weigh your chances on scoring the claw!
+Over at Greenland Spicy Crab (翠林辣蟹舫), they have set prices for their chilli fried crab ($588), which is served on a Chinese-style sharing platter with the crab sitting neatly on top of a mountain of fried garlic.
+The best—and meatiest—parts of the crab are their front claws, and luckily, they are also the easiest to break, so you can put in minimum effort for maximum reward.
+One chilli crab can be shared between two or three people, too, so you can weigh your chances of scoring the claw!

 Greenland Spicy Crab, Shop A, 1/F, Astoria Building, 24–38 Ashley Road, Tsim Sha Tsui | (+852) 2628 9888

-Hee Kee Fried Crab Expert Limited is one of Hong Kong’s oldest and most respected crab establishment, frying freshly caught crabs since all the way back in the 1980s.
-Hee Kee used to be a restaurant on a fishermen’s boat that stops by the harbour near Causeway Bay, but the government has since passed several laws to improve the city’s food hygiene, forcing Hee Kee to move its restaurant services onto land.
+Hee Kee Fried Crab Expert Limited (喜記避風塘炒辣蟹) is one of Hong Kong’s oldest and most respected crab establishments, serving up freshly caught crabs since the 1980s.
+Hee Kee used to be a restaurant on a fishermen’s boat that was docked by the harbour near Causeway Bay, but the government has since passed several laws to improve the city’s food hygiene, forcing Hee Kee to move its restaurant services onto land.
 In 1997, they finally settled down on Jaffe Road.
-Their chilli crabs are also set to seasonal prices and are weighted for each table, so you will have to see how much to order depending on how many people you bring with you.
+Their chilli crabs are set to seasonal prices and weighed for each table, so you will have to see how much to order depending on how many people you bring with you.

 Choi Kee Chilli Crab, Shop G&H, G/F, 392–402 Jaffe Road, Causeway Bay | (+852) 2234 0888

-Hee Kee Crab General is one of the more modern establishments where you can find authentic typhoon shelter-style fried crab in Hong Kong.
-They offer plenty of seafood dishes, such as the authentic chilli fried crab ($550) served with generous spices.
-If you’re looking to order more dishes to round out the spread, you can opt for one of their many seafood set menus, which usually includes signature dishes such as the authentic chilli fried crab, stir-fried clams, seasonal vegetables, and also stir-fried noodles.
-Hee Kee Crab General is bound to have you nursing a food baby on your way out!
+Hee Kee Crab General (喜記蟹將軍) is one of the more modern establishments where you can find authentic typhoon shelter-style fried crab in Hong Kong.
+It offers plenty of seafood dishes, such as the authentic chilli fried crab ($550) served with generous spices.
+If you are looking to order more dishes to round out the spread, you can opt for one of their many seafood set menus, which usually includes signature dishes such as the authentic chilli fried crab, stir-fried clams, seasonal vegetables, and also stir-fried noodles—perfect for sharing.

-If you’re looking a crab restaurant that’s all about fiery heat, then Qi-Nine Dragons should satisfy you.
-All of their dishes on their menu are spice-orientated since the restaurant’s concept is based on Sichuan cuisine and their love for fiery food and flavours.
-The chilli fried Canadian Dungeness crab ($780) is a pleasant alternative to Hong Kong’s typhoon shelter style since they deep-fry each piece of crab meat in batter before serving it on a bed on fried spices.
-Served conveniently like this, you won’t even have to get your fingers dirty digging into each crab shell and picking out morsels of meat!
+If you are looking for a crab restaurant that’s all about heat, then Qi-Nine Dragons should satisfy you.
+All of the dishes are spice-orientated since the concept is based on Sichuan cuisine and their love for fiery foods.
+The chilli fried Canadian Dungeness crab ($780) is a pleasant alternative to Hong Kong’s typhoon shelter style since they deep-fry each piece of crab meat in batter before serving it on a bed of fried spices.
+Served conveniently like this, you will not have to get your fingers dirty digging into each crab shell and picking out morsels of meat!